 Apps and Extensions

 Apps and Extensions that use NPAPI plug-ins will not be affected by the initial January 2014 block.
 They have their own phase-out schedule, defined in the penultimate paragraph of the blog post.
 If your NPAPI plug-in is installed by a wrapper extension and then used by pages on the open web, it will not be affected by the initial January 2014 block.
 It will follow the Apps/Extension deprecation path instead.
+Note the update at the bottom of the post: as of April 2014, developers will be able to update Apps and Extensions that use NPAPI until their listings are unpublished in September.
+This deviation from the original schedule is to allow for security updates.

 Enterprise administrators will be able to whitelist specific NPAPI plug-ins by adding them to the EnabledPlugins policy list.